vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 | [Defender for Endpoint controlled folder access exclusions](#controlled-folder-access-exclusions) | Customer | You can allow certain apps or signed executables to access protected folders by defining exclusions.|
 | [Defender for Endpoint automation folder exclusions](#automation-folder-exclusions) | Customer | Automated investigation and remediation in Defender for Endpoint examines alerts and takes immediate action to automatically resolve detected breaches.
 You can specify folders, file extensions in a specific directory, and file names to be excluded from automated investigation and remediation capabilities.|

 > [!Note]
-> Microsoft Defender Antivirus exclusions can apply to antivirus scans and/or to real-time protection.

-> [!Note]
 > The standalone versions of Defender for Endpoint Plan 1 and Plan 2 don't include server licenses.
 To onboard servers, you need another license, such as Microsoft Defender for Endpoint for Servers or [Microsoft Defender for Servers Plan 1 or 2](/azure/defender-for-cloud/defender-for-servers-introduction).
 To learn more, see [Defender for Endpoint onboarding Windows Server](onboard-windows-server.md). <br/><br/> If you're a small or medium-sized business using [Microsoft Defender for Business](/defender-business/mdb-overview), you can get [Microsoft Defender for Business servers](/defender-business/get-defender-business#how-to-get-microsoft-defender-for-business-servers).|